CIA activities in the Democratic Republic of the Congo: Relations with Mobutu

+In 1967, the head of the African Division (AF) expressed concerns about Mobutu's reliance on informal channels to the US Government.
+The African Division (AF) within the CIA is responsible for overseeing intelligence operations and analysis pertaining to African countries.
+Its primary role is to gather information, conduct analysis, and provide strategic insights on political, economic, and security developments across the African continent.
+The division works closely with various US government agencies, foreign partners, and intelligence organizations to assess regional dynamics, identify emerging threats, and support US national security interests in Africa.
+Mobutu had grown accustomed to this relationship, which had become somewhat essential for him.
+The termination of this connection, especially if it happened around the same time as Delvin's departure, could be interpreted by Mobutu as a sign that the US Government wished to withdraw from the close and friendly relations that had characterized their dealings since 1960.

 Although U.S. policymakers wanted to move "away from slush funds and towards genuine development aid", when Mobutu asked for more funds in late 1968, he got it with few strings attached, because, according to the State Department, Mobutu was the ultimate source of power in Congo.
 They also stated how vital ready access was in order for the State Department to continue their long-standing policy of helping the Congo with unity, stability, and economic progress, as their hopes were to see a stable, western-oriented government in the heart of Africa.
 They did not want to risk the impairment of access to Mobutu, and that if it were to occur, it would be carried over to the contacts throughout the Congolese Government.
 The CIA Board of National Estimates echoed that view soon after Mobutu's departure: "If it is sudden, it will probably result in a prolonged turmoil and a sharp decline in internal security."
 This would also likely cause a significant loss of CIA access and influence in the Congolese government.